james-chapmanhhlg/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs and hampers future development.
 Optimize for clarity and understandability first, as they're the cornerstones of resilient software systems."

 In practice, this means choosing straightforward algorithms over convoluted ones, breaking down complex problems into smaller, manageable modules, and consistently following established coding standards and best practices.
 Remember that the code you write today might be read, modified, and debugged by others (or even yourself) months or years from now, so invest time in making it as clear and concise as possible.

+# 2024-02-16
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary, after profiling and identifying bottlenecks."

+In more detail, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code, which may cause more problems than it solves.
+It's better to prioritize clarity and functionality initially, ensuring your program works correctly and is adaptable to future changes.
+Once you have a solid foundation, use data from performance analysis (profiling) to guide targeted optimizations where they will make the most significant impact.